mcmero/SVclone/README.md

 * -sc or --softclip <value> (default = 25) : reads must overlap by this many basepairs to be counted as supporting the break, or being a non-supporting normal read lying across the break.
 * -cn or --max_cn <value> (default = 15) : maximum expected copy-number.
 Will skip any areas with more average depth higher than <depth> * <max_cn>
 * -r or --read_len <value> (automatically inferred if not supplied) :  specify if the read length is known, otherwise the program will infer this through the supplied bam file.
 If you have varying read sizes, we suggest you trim these reads to a constant size.
 The program will likely crash if it detects different read sizes, unless this parameter is supplied.
-* -v or --insert_mean <value> (automatically inferred if not supplied) : specify if the insert length is known, otherwise the program will infer this through the supplied bam file.
+* -v or --insert_mean <value> (automatically inferred if not supplied) : the average fragment or template length.
+Specify if known, otherwise the program will infer this through the first 50,000 reads in the supplied bam file.
 * --insert_std <value> (automatically inferred if not supplied) : specify if the insert standard deviation is known, otherwise the program will infer this through the supplied bam file.
 * --simple : run using simple file format type as input (see File Formats section).
 * --socrates : use a Socrates-format style file as SV calls input (the input file must contain headers).